scramjetorg/transform-hub/README.md

 docker-compose version
 ```

-### Hub installation
+### STH installation

-There are two ways to install the hub, either by cloning the repo or by using the npm registry.
+There are two ways to install STH, either by cloning the repo or by using the npm registry.

-First, let's clone transform-hub repo.
+First, let's clone the transform-hub repo.
 After that, some more installations will be required.
 Please copy the following commands to the terminal:

 ```bash
 git clone https://github.com/scramjetorg/transform-hub.git && \